warmuuh/pactbroker-maven-plugin/readme.md

 Pactbroker Maven Plugin integrates with [PactBroker](https://github.com/bethesque/pact_broker) and allows to upload pacts created by consumer rsp download pacts that are verified against providers.

 It also allows to use a **git-repository** instead of a PactBroker-instance as simplification so no additional infrastructure is needed.

-To be honest, only git is currently supported. fork and add to your pleasure.

 Installation
 -----